About Maxine Greene

 Through inquiries into sociology, history, and especially philosophy and literature, Maxine Greene explored living in awareness and "wide-awakeness" in order to advance social justice.
 Her thinking about existence and the power of imagination have been brought to life through her study, academic appointments, essays and books.
 In her teaching, she desired to educate those who speak, write, and resist in their own voices, rather than mimic her ideas and language.The full range of human experience is not available to most individuals, but it can be explored, according to Maxine, through literature and the arts.

 Maxine received her doctorate in education from New York University in 1955 and went on to teach at New York University, Montclair State College and Brooklyn College.
 In 1965, she joined the faculty at Teachers College, Columbia University, establishing herself as a lone female voice among her male philosophy of education colleagues who found her "too literary."
 She was the William F. Russell Professor in the Foundations of Education (emerita) at Teachers College.
 In 2004, the Teachers College Trustees created the Maxine Greene Chair for Distinguished Contributions to Education.

 As Philosopher-in-Residence of the Lincoln Center Institute for the Arts in Education (LCI) since 1976, Maxine conducted workshops, especially in Literature as Art, lectures at LCI's Summer Sessions, and inspired the creation of a small high school, the High School of Arts, Imagination and Inquiry in association with LCI and New Visions for Public Schools.
-Currently she is the Philosopher Emeritus for what is now called Lincoln Center Education (LCE).
+She was the Philosopher Emeritus for what is now called Lincoln Center Education (LCE).

 She founded the Maxine Greene Foundation for Social Imagination, the Arts, and Education in 2003 at Teachers College, Columbia University.She is past President of the American Educational Research Association (AREA), Philosophy of Education Society, American Educational Studies Association (AESA), and the Middle Atlantic States Philosophy of Education Society.